hbctraining/main/registrations/AllFunders_Intro-to-DGE-analysis.md

-# Differential Gene Expression Analysis Workshop
+# Introduction to Differential Gene Expression Analysis

 *Note: Some HBC workshops are taught in person and others online via Zoom.*